MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/maps-geolocation-readme.md

 result_country_code = geolocation_result.iso_code

 if result_country_code in BLOCK_COUNTRY_LIST:
-    raise Exception("These IP address is from forebiden country")
+    raise Exception("These IP address is from forbidden country")
 ```

 ## Troubleshooting